OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Course_Element_Topic_Assignment.md

 In the "Folder" tab, in the "Return folder" section, you will find the files that the topic owner has returned to you.

 If you are assigned as a topic owner, you can post topics.
-You can read more about this and about accepting and supervising participants in the chapter "Course elements" → "Others" under "[Course element](../learningresources/Other.md#course-element-topic-assignment--topic_assignment)"
+You can read more about this and about accepting and coaching participants in the chapter "Course elements" → "Others" under "[Course element](../learningresources/Other.md#course-element-topic-assignment--topic_assignment)."